 The amphibians also prefer different habitats: Frogs like to be in water to keep their skin moist.
 Toads, on the other hand, are most often seen on land; they have skin that’s better at retaining moisture, so they can wander farther from bodies of water.

 Both frogs and toads breed in water, but their spawn looks different: Frogs lay their eggs in clusters, and toads (generally) lay their eggs in long chains.
 According to Discover Wildlife, frogs are capable of breeding and spawning in colder temperatures than toads.

-There is a group scientists call true toads, which belong to the family Bufonidae, which consists of 50 genera and nearly 600 species, native to all continents except Antarctica and Australia (the cane toad, currently marching its way across Australia, was brought there in the 1930s).
-“They are recognized as a natural group based on DNA and skeletal characters,” Raxworthy says.
+There’s also a group scientists call true toads.
+They belong to the family Bufonidae, which consists of 50 genera and nearly 600 species, native to all continents except Antarctica and Australia (the cane toad, currently marching its way across Australia, was brought there in the 1930s).
+“They are recognized as a natural group based on DNA and skeletal characters,” Raxworthy said.
 For example, true toads don’t have any teeth, and the skin on the head is typically ossified to the skull.

 And any number of frogs get called toads, even though they actually aren’t, like those in the Bombinatoridae family.
 Nature: It’s complicated!

 Read More Articles About Animals: